hongzhonglu/vivarium/doc/getting_started.rst

 Running Agents in Terminal Windows
 ==================================

-.. note:: Running agents separately in terminal windows is very useful
+.. note:: Running agents separately in terminal windows is helpful
     for debugging because it lets you see the output from each agent.

 Terminology: Agents